 His head ached.
 His throat did, too.
 Dylan rubbed his neck.
 Skin greeted his seeking fingers.
 The patch at his throat seemed different.
 Smooth like the marks the lightning left on Nestria’s shoulder.
 No sign of—

 The collar!
-He jerked upright to the sound of another’s scream.
+He jerked upright to the sound of another’s frightened scream.

 A woman crouched just outside the archway of the dwarven ruin, her eyes wide and her hand gripping the dagger sheathed at her hip.
 She looked so… vibrant.
 Everything had a sort of vivid halo.
-From the woman’s light brown skin and hair to the way the sky seemed to shine against the stone walls and blackened trees in such an intensely blue shade.
+From the woman’s light brown skin and hair to the way the sky seemed to bleed its intensely blue shade into the stone walls and blackened trees.

 The woman shuffled closer and he wordlessly took in her attire.
-The buckskin leather apron-like dress atop another dress of ashen brown—with runic symbols embroidered along the cuffs and neckline of both.
+The buckskin leather apron-like dress atop another dress of ashen brown—runic symbols embroidered along the cuffs and neckline of both.
 She was from the neighbouring country of Dvärghem.
-And, if he was to judge by the intricate tree sigils stamped into her brooches—gorgeous discs of brass that glittered in the sunlight—she was a hedgewitch.
+And, if he was to judge by the intricate tree sigils stamped into the faces of her apron brooches—gorgeous discs of brass that glittered in the sunlight—she was a hedgewitch.
 Their land’s scholars, sent abroad to learn all they could of the ancient dwarves.

 She frowned and pressed the inside of her wrist to his forehead.
 “Are you all right?”
 Although she spoke his language easily enough—each word leaving her lips precise and whole—there was a melodious hint to her accent, a sort of slight breathiness that he’d long associated with the dwarves.